MostAwesomeDude/brismu/4-bridi.md

 # Ternary relations: {te}, {bridi}, {du'u}

+This entire section rests on whether `{bridi}` is semantic or syntactic; that is, whether it operates on live sets and values, or Lojban ASTs.

 We need to internalize relations, and for that we'll need `{bridi}`.
 First, we need to define ternary relations.
 All of our existing rules work on the first two sumti of ternary relations, and we'll define `{te}` to access the